Anjalijahagirdar/InterviewSync/README.md

 # Project Name: InterviewSync 🚀

 ## Overview
 **InterviewSync** is a project with the primary goal of revolutionizing technical interviews.
-It achieves this goal by offering a unified platform that seamlessly integrates video interviews, coding collaboration, and code compilation, along with several key features:
+It achieves this goal by offering a unified platform that seamlessly integrates video interviews, coding collaboration, and code compilation, along with several key features.

 ## Key Features 🌟
 1. **Unified Platform:** InterviewSync provides a single platform for conducting technical interviews, combining video interviews, collaborative coding sessions, and code compilation.